moq-wg/moq-transport/draft-lcurley-warp.md

 The producer may assign a numeric delivery order to each object ({{send-order}})

 This is a strict prioritization scheme, such that any available bandwidth is allocated to streams in ascending priority order.

+As explained in {{order-priorities-and-options}}, the working group has not reached consensus on how the emitters mark objects so that relays can apply their preferences.
+This leads to at least two possible implementations:

-The sender SHOULD prioritize streams based on the send order.
+* if using the "send order" logic, the sender SHOULD prioritize streams based on the send order.

+* if using the "priority" logic, the sender SHOULD send objects in streams corresponding to the object priority, and should mark these streams with the corresponding priority value.

 If two streams have the same send order, they SHOULD receive equal bandwidth (round-robin).

 QUIC supports stream prioritization but does not standardize any mechanisms; see Section 2.3 in {{QUIC}}.